Kuranda

 In terms of cultural diversity, Kuranda records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Kuranda's cultural diversity aligns with its broader region, with 81.9% citizens, 76.7% born in Australia, and 90.9% speaking English only at home.
-Christianity is the dominant religion, practiced by 37.0%.
-Judaism, at 0.1%, is overrepresented compared to the Rest of Qld (None%).
+Kuranda's cultural diversity aligns with its wider region, with 81.9% citizens, 76.7% born in Australia, and 90.9% speaking English only at home.
+Christianity is the primary religion in Kuranda, comprising 37.0%.
+Judaism, though small at 0.1%, is proportionally higher than the regional average of 0.1%.

 Frequently Asked Questions - Diversity